“Just the pussy I’ve been looking for.”

 This is one hell of a vision.
 Revisit Batman Returns.

-See you next week with another installment of Movies That Deserve More Love!
+See you next week for another installment of Movies That Deserve More Love!

 Until then… Christopher Walken.